-B. Pledges Receivable - The North Carolina Partnership has pledges receivable in the amount of \$2,454,015 that are collectible over several years.
+B. Pledges Receivable - The North Carolina Partnership has pledges receivable in the amount of \$1,118,136 that are collectible in the fiscal year ending June 30, 2010.
 Due to the nature of the donor organizations, the North Carolina Partnership considers these pledges to be collectible.
-Scheduled receipts under these pledge commitments are as follows: